Meet the MHFA Illinois Instructors

-What I love about teaching MHFA
+What do you love about teaching MHFA?

 “I enjoy teaching others how to advocate for people that struggle to advocate for themselves.
 I love teaching people how to better understand mental health and breaking the stigma surrounding mental health challenges.
 I also love to see people become better advocates for themselves after learning these skills.
 I’ve been a Mental Health First Aider for over 5 years and use these skills every day.
 I use them in my professional life and personal life.
 I love this program because it can be applied to almost any situation.”

-What others have said about Kristina
+What participants say about Kristina

 “Your care for us as we went through the training was appreciated.
 Your knowledge and prior life experiences added to the training.”